FireBrief℠

 2. On-site assessment.

 A scheduled visit of 1-2+ hours, depending on property size and complexity.
-Photo documentation using GPS-tagged equipment.
+Photo documentation using GPS-tagging.
 If you're on-site, we'll walk it together and you can ask questions as we go.

 3. Drafting.